11 Ways to Help Patients Adopt New Technology

 4. Explain the Benefits

 Patients may not always be able to make the logical leap from what the technology does to how it will be good for them.
 It is important to provide specific examples of how the new tool might improve their health, reduce costs or save them time.
 For example, instead of saying that video visits can replace in-person visits, one might say that video visits can replace missed time from work, frustrating trafficand time spent in the waiting room.
-Providing patients with examples of appropriate telemedicine visits could drive appointment volume as well.
+Providing patients with examples of appropriate telehealth visits could drive appointment volume as well.
 A recent study concluded the following:

-Telemedicine Care that Patients Are Most Interested In
+Telehealth Care that Patients Are Most Interested In

 5. Work Up to It Slowly